 Vice Mayor Jennifer Bowles

-Jennifer Bowles was elected to Martinsville City Council on November 4, 2014 and began her first four year term on January 5, 2015 as a newly-elected Council member and Vice-Mayor, and is the youngest ever elected to City Council and the first African American woman to serve in a leadership position as the Vice Mayor, and along with Mayor Kathy Lawson the first female duo of Mayor and Vice-Mayor in the City’s history.
+Jennifer Bowles was elected to Martinsville City Council on November 4, 2014.
+She began her first four-year term on January 5, 2015, as a newly elected Council Member and Vice Mayor.
+She is the youngest person ever elected to City Council, the first African American woman to serve in a leadership position as the Vice Mayor, and along with Mayor Kathy Lawson the first female duo of Mayor and Vice-Mayor in the City’s history.

 A servant leader for Martinsville, Bowles is involved in various activities: